marcodelmastro/ESIPAP-EPP-Tutorials/README.md

    * Note that if you use the procedure described above, **every change you make to the notebook will be lost when you stop the container!**.
      This is because docker will serve you the notebook from the container, and you don't have the right to save them.
-	 In other to keep your changes run instead this command:
+	 In other to keep your changes, run instead this command:
 	 \
      `docker run --rm -p 8888:8888 -v <location-of-the-repo>:/home/esipap/local --name esipap-epp-tutorials marcodelmastro/esipap-epp-tutorials:latest`
 	 \
 	 where `<location-of-the-repo>` is the path to where you downloaded the `ESIPAP-EPP-Tutorials` repository.
-For instance, on a Unix machin is could be:
+For instance, on a Unix machine it could be:
 	 \
 	 `docker run --rm -p 8888:8888 -v /Users/Marco/ESIPAP-EPP-Tutorials:/home/esipap/local --name esipap-epp-tutorials marcodelmastro/esipap-epp-tutorials:latest`
 	 \